cloudfoundry/bosh-bootloader/docs/cleaning-up.md

 environment if there are running VMs deployed by the BOSH director.

 ```
-bbl down
+bbl destroy
 ```

 ## bbl cleanup-leftovers

-Sometimes, `bbl down` isn't enough to do the job.
+Sometimes, `bbl destroy` isn't enough to do the job.
 Perhaps you are in one of these situations:

-* `bbl down` failed during deletion and lost information.
+* `bbl destroy` failed during deletion and lost information.
 * The `bbl-state-dir` is on a computer that you no longer have access to.
 * You created resources outside of bbl that you want to nuke.
 * You are running bbl's acceptance tests and they failed, orphaning IaaS resources.